Rafael López Aliaga: 2021 Peruvian presidential election

 In an interview conducted on January 19, 2021 on the ATV channel, he generated controversy with the metaphorical opinion he provided regarding his stance against abortion in rape cases.
-The words he mentioned were: “I am a hotelier.
-I have five-star hotels, for me to give a 5-star hotel as a home for a girl is to give her the most affection I can.
+The words he mentioned were: "I am a hotelier.
+I have five-star hotels, for me to give a 5-star hotel as a home for a girl is to give her the most affection I can."

 On February 19, 2021, the Special Electoral Jury (JEE) initiated a sanctioning process against the candidacy of Rafael López Aliaga for violating electoral propaganda regulations.
 This measure was approved because the applicant said that upon reaching the presidency "he will donate his salary to charitable organizations".
 He was temporarily disqualified from the presidential election on 25 February 2021 for alleged vote-buying based on his statement that if he was elected President, he will donate his salary to charity.
 Hernando de Soto, his political rival in the 2021 elections, appeared at the demonstration outside the JNE, where López Aliaga was, whom he praised.

-On March 12, 2021, he presented his technical team, which included former ministers Alfonso Miranda Eyzaguirre, Carlos Herrera Descalzi, Alfonso Velásquez Tuesta, former Vice Minister Eduardo Ponce Vivanco, former Vice President of the Republic, Máximo San Román, the former parliamentarian Fabiola Morales Castillo, the former president of the Judiciary Javier Villa Stein, the former director general of the Police José Tisoc Lindley, among others.
+On March 12, 2021, he presented his technical team, which included former ministers Alfonso Miranda Eyzaguirre, Carlos Herrera Descalzi, Alfonso Velásquez Tuesta, former Vice Minister Eduardo Ponce Vivanco, former Vice President of the Republic, Máximo San Román, the former parliamentarian Fabiola Morales, the former president of the Judiciary Javier Villa Stein, the former director general of the Police José Tisoc Lindley, among others.